 A robo advisor like Wealthsimple can help you with this.
 All you have to do is complete an online questionnaire and the computer’s algorithm will recommend a balanced, diversified portfolio that matches your risk tolerance.
 It takes mere minutes, and if your circumstances change, you can always repeat the exercise and tweak your portfolio to align with your financial reality.

 Or if you’re a DIY investor, you can use a low-cost online broker like Questrade that allows a low cash investment.
-Questrade provides $50 of free trades right away and charges lower commissions than most Canadian competitors.
+Questrade provides $50 of free trades right away when you fund your new self-directed account with a min. of $1,000 and charges lower commissions than most Canadian competitors.